forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW: Permanently delete records in your org via the Bulk API 2.0 with the new `--hard-delete` flag of the `data delete bulk` command.
+When you specify this flag, the records become immediately eligible for deletion, which means you no longer need to manually clean them from the Recycle Bin.
+For example, permanently delete account records from your default org using the IDs listed in the specified CSV file:

+    ```
+    sf data delete bulk --sobject Account --file files/delete.csv --hard-delete
+    ```

+    Users must have the "Bulk API Hard Delete" system permission to use the `--hard-delete` flag.
+This permission is disabled by default and can be enabled only by a system administrator.
+(GitHub discussion [#2904](https://github.com/forcedotcom/cli/discussions/2904), plugin-data PR [#959](https://github.com/salesforcecli/plugin-data/pull/959))

 * FIX: We've improved the warning message when retrieving custom fields using wildcards.
 (GitHub issue [#1366](https://github.com/forcedotcom/cli/issues/1366), plugin-deploy-retrieve [#1052](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/1052))

 * FIX: If a scratch org creation fails, such as it fails to deploy the settings, the org no longer counts towards your daily and active limits.
 (GitHub issue [#202](https://github.com/forcedotcom/cli/issues/202), sfdx-core [#1086](https://github.com/forcedotcom/sfdx-core/pull/1086))